neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_19_DTIMI.md

   - Renate Rutiku
 email:
 ratings: false
-summary: Main task is to judge if the orientation of two faces, presented left and right to the fixation cross, are oriented the same way.
-Secondary task (asked only at some trials) is to judge perceptual clarity of a faint central Landoldt stimulus.
+summary: Task is to judge if two presented faces are oriented the same way and at some trials also to judge perceptual clarity of a central landoldt stimulus.
 participants: 321
 cost_group: perception
 citation: